Keyboard shortcuts

 Key Concepts

-Before you dive deep, let's cover a few concepts that will make everything click.
+A few patterns that will make everything click.

 Properties vs Methods

-This trips up everyone at first.
-Some APIs are properties (no parentheses), some are methods (with parentheses).
+Some APIs are properties (no parentheses), some are methods (with parentheses):

 .collect()